kibo82/AI_Kibo_re/README.md

 1. WIFI/Bluetooth On, Off
 2. Display brightness control
 3. Write memo in windows sticky memo app
-4. Parsing Google News and arrange.
+4. Parsing Google News and arrange

+And I wil add following function gradually.
+1. Alarm & Timer
+2. Run program automatically (ex.
+Edge, Chrome, and more app..)
+3. Voice trigger
+4. Using thread for multi-processing

 This program needs to install following package.